JanaBobulis/Landing-Page/landing-page/README.md

 # Landing Page Project
-Multi-serction landing page with the dynamic navigation menu. the section actively being viewed is differentiated by yellow colour.
+Multi-section landing page with the dynamic navigation menu.
+The section actively being viewed is differentiated by yellow colour.
 Additionally, when user clicks on a navigation item, the item should scroll to the appropriate section rather than giving a default jump.

 ## How it works